-EACH INDIVIDUAL IS LIMITED TO ONLY 1 ENTRY PER CLASS NUMBER.
+EACH INDIVIDUAL IS LIMITED TO 1 ENTRY PER CLASS NUMBER.
 A specific project can only be entered in 1 category or class.

-See page 19 for Static Exhibit check-in and release procedures.
+See page 21 for Static Exhibit check-in and release procedures.

-EACH static exhibit must have a 4-H Static Exhibit Entry Tag attached (see p.
-19).
+EACH static exhibit must have a 4-H Static Exhibit Entry Tag attached (see page 21).
 All entry tags must be completely filled out or the exhibit will not be accepted or judged.